Obituary of Val Antoinette Lubbers

 Val faced adversity as well as many blessings in her 97 years.
 She endured humble beginnings; impoverished years during the Depression; the loss of her second son, Steven, to a traffic accident in 1972; and the loss of her husband and siblings.
 Despite these travails she faced life with undiminished optimism.
 She often said she felt lucky to have had such a wonderful life.

 Until her hospitalization for Covid, Val lived independently with her youngest son, Kevin, read the Washington Post cover-to-cover, watched the news, followed tennis tournaments, read books, prepared her taxes, stayed in close touch with family and friends, and was frequently able to answer Jeopardy questions before the contestants did.

 Constants in her life were her beautiful smile, her love of her extended family and friends, her engagement with her community, her love of travel and learning, and her desire to improve herself and enable a good life for her children.

 Burial at Arlington Cemetery and a simple memorial gathering will be scheduled.
-In lieu of flowers, donations may be made in her honor to the Montgomery County branch of NAMI.To plant a beautiful memorial tree in memory of Val Lubbers, please visit our Tree Store
+In lieu of flowers, donations may be made in her honor to the Montgomery County branch of NAMI.To send flowers to the family or plant a tree in memory of Val Lubbers, please visit Tribute Store